DemetriadS/Algorithms-exercises/solutions/trapping-rain-water-2.md

 # A short paragraph on challenges and optimizations

+- Visualizing that this exercise is a combination of trapping rain water and the longest increasing path.
+- My biggest challenge was visualizing the array or arrays as a 2d figure.
+How to track water dropped to the lowest cell.
+- A challenge was handling all the boundary cells.
+To calculate the leftMost, rightMost, topMost and BottomMost.
+Also thinking of a way to keep track of each cell.
+- Learned about priority queue.
-- A challenge was thinking of a way to manage the priority queue, to always process the smallest heigth first.
+- Another challenge was thinking of a way to manage the priority queue, to always process the smallest heigth first.
-- Handling all the boundary cells and thinking of a way to mark them, that took to using visited.
+- Started with a function that did everything and then optimized it to three separate functions that do their own thing.